DD-DeCaF/cookiecutter-decaf-python/whitepaper.md

     pip install cookiecutter
     cookiecutter gh:dd-decaf/cookiecutter-decaf-python

 and answering the questions that are asked at the prompt.
-After that, go to the various mentioned websites and in most cases you simplify have to login using your GitHub account and enable the desired service - your project already has the necessary configuration files.
+After that, go to the various mentioned websites and in most cases you simply have to login using your GitHub account and enable the desired service - your project already has the necessary configuration files.

 Taken together, the adherence to the principles above, jointly make up a static code quality metric that indicates how healthy the current code base is - our aim is that all software written in DD-DeCaF both implements great features and score well on these metrics to ensure long term operability and sustainability.